Hank Schrader: Development

-When asked about how Hank could have not known his brother-in-law was Heisenberg, Norris said that Walt was Hank's blind spot; Hank had this preconceived notion of a drug kingpin in his head and it did not coincide with his image of Walt as meek and oblivious.
+When asked about how Hank could have not known his brother-in-law was Heisenberg, Norris said that Walt was Hank's blind spot, and that Hank had this preconceived notion of a drug kingpin in his head and it did not coincide with his image of Walt as meek and oblivious.
 After Hank finally discovers that Walt is Heisenberg, Norris had to balance betrayal with rage, citing the hurt of Walt's betrayal of his trust as his most significant emotion.
-Norris said that, in the episode "Blood Money," Hank's emotions finally take over.
+Norris said that in the episode "Blood Money", Hank's emotions finally take over.

-Norris has said that he thinks Hank's moral code is concretely defined in "One Minute," when he accepts the consequences for assaulting Jesse even though he could have gotten away with it.
-In an interview during the first half of season 5, Norris expressed his puzzlement at viewers who "don't know who to root for", and that he sees Walt as a straightforward villain.
+Norris said that he thinks Hank's moral code is concretely defined in "One Minute", when he accepts the consequences for assaulting Jesse even though he could have gotten away with it.
+In an interview during the first half of season 5, Norris expressed his puzzlement at viewers who "don't know who to root for" and that he sees Walt as a straightforward villain.

 Norris asked Gilligan to kill Hank off midway through the fifth season, as Norris had already booked a comedy pilot before he knew AMC would stretch the fifth into two years.
 Gilligan declined his request, as Hank's arc was integral to the series' final episodes.
 When the spin-off Better Call Saul was first announced, Norris initially stated that he wasn't interested in appearing, saying that he felt the Breaking Bad story was complete and that a spin-off would be unnecessary.

 Peter Gould was initially hesitant to include Hank in Better Call Saul since the character had primarily been developed and written by Gilligan, who despite serving as co-executive producer had not been in the writer's room for the show since Season 3.
 Despite his earlier lukewarm reception to the spin-off Dean Norris himself, however, welcomed playing the version of Hank before he became afflicted with PTSD and depression.
 He particularly enjoyed the on-screen reunion with Steve Gomez actor Steven Michael Quezada.

 While conceiving the story for El Camino: A Breaking Bad Movie, Gilligan considered to include Hank in the story, feeling that his inclusion would have been great, but ultimately desisted from the idea due to his feelings that the film should focus only in the most important characters in Jesse Pinkman's life, which Hank wasn't.